Split Rail Fence

 Most people choose cedar for fencing projects because of it’s durability and affordability.
 No nails, fence staples, or other materials are needed for a split rail fence, which helps to keep the cost low.

-What is the difference between your Split Rail Fence compared to Home Depot?
+What is the difference between your Split Rail when compared to Home Depot?

 This extra thickness keeps the cows in and the longer length rails mean fewer posts, fewer post holes, shorter installation time and a bigger budget for your next project!